101 Best Farmers Markets in America for 2017 Slideshow

 At the Cheverly Community Market you’ll find some of the best local vegetables and fruits, meats, fish, bread, wine, and one-of-a-kind crafts, such as beaded jewelry and knitted clothing.
 A lineup of musicians plays at the market each week, so you’ll be entertained as you shop.
 The market is open select Saturdays from May to December.

-#91 Cape Ann Farmers’ Market, Gloucester, Maine
+#91 Cape Ann Farmers’ Market, Gloucester, Massachusetts

 In addition to local food and crafts, such as Trupiano’s sausage, which some claim is the best in the area, and dog collars specially designed for the beach, there’s plenty to see at the Cape Ann Farmers’ Market.
 You can enjoy live music, educational booths, weekly activities for kids, cooking demonstrations, and seafood throw-down cooking contests.